Wonders of Tokelau

 There is not much to tell about landmarks and specific attractions in Tokelau.

 These three atolls consist of low-lying islands.
 On Atafu atoll lives endemic click-beetle Alaus constrictus, on atolls has been found also freshwater ostracod Tungucypridopsis lairdi which is not known outside these islands.

 People have lived here approximately for 1,000 years – remnants of older settlements are found mostly in the sites of current settlements.

-In Fakaofo village there was a 5.5 m tall coral slab which personified primary deity of Tokelauans – Tui Tokelau.
+In Fakaofo village there was a 5.5 m tall coral slab that personified the primary deity of Tokelauans – Tui Tokelau.
 It was a centerpiece of yearly festivities.
 A smaller replica of this monument stands in the meeting house of Fakaofo today.

-Fourth atoll – Swains Island – is part of Tokelau cultural realm but politically it is a part of American Samoa.
+The fourth atoll – Swains Island – is part of the Tokelau cultural realm but politically it is a part of American Samoa.